-Oxycodone is classified as an opioid, which means it’s closely related to heroin.
-The two drugs act in nearly exactly the same way in the body, but oxycodone is created in a laboratory through chemical means while heroin is extracted from a poppy plant using somewhat more natural methods.
-People may know that heroin is addictive.
-Oxycodone is similarly addictive.
+Oxycodone is a powerful opioid drug that has many similarities to heroin.
+Oxycodone is created in a laboratory through chemical means while heroin is extracted from a poppy plant using natural methods.
+People know that heroin is addictive, but oxycodone is addictive too.

-Oxycodone is designed to lower pain, but it uses a bit of a roundabout method to deliver that pain relief.
-It stimulates a chemical pathway in the brain known as the dopamine pathway.
-Dopamine is a natural chemical used by the brain to prepare someone to experience something pleasurable or good.
-When a user takes in oxycodone, the body releases dopamine in response, and that reaction is often in proportion to the amount of drugs the person takes.
-In the beginning, a person can take oxycodone and feel a flood of dopamine, experiencing euphoria and extreme happiness as a result.
-Over time, however, the body tends to adjust its internal chemistry, and the person must take higher doses of oxycodone to feel the same result.
+Oxycodone is designed to reduce pain.
+The drug achieves this through the stimulation of a chemical pathway in the brain known as the dopamine pathway.
+When a user takes oxycodone, the body releases dopamine in response.
+The body’s reaction is often in proportion to the amount of drugs the person takes.
+In the beginning, a person can take oxycodone and feel a flood of dopamine.
+As a result, they experience euphoria.
+Over time, the body changes its internal chemistry, and the person must take higher doses of oxycodone to feel the same result.

-People who abuse oxycodone may find that they experience withdrawal symptoms between hits of the medication.
-Their bodies are no longer producing dopamine and other chemicals without a prompt from oxycodone, and the body needs those chemicals to function normally.
-These withdrawal symptoms can vary a bit from person to person, but often they include:
+People who abuse oxycodone may experience withdrawal symptoms between doses of the medication.
+Their bodies are no longer producing dopamine and other chemicals without a prompt from oxycodone.
+The body then requires the drug to function normally.1

 - Agitation or restlessness

 - Stomach pain or nausea

 It might be easy to dismiss these symptoms of withdrawal as mild and as an appropriate consequence for people who abuse oxycodone.
 It’s important to note, however, that these symptoms and brain changes are often quite severe.
 Withdrawal symptoms area potential roadblock that can keep a person from healing if they don’t have help with the process.